The Process and Your Comments

 Proposed amendments to the Rules of the North Carolina State Bar are published for comment during the quarter after the council of the North Carolina State Bar approves their publication.
 The proposed amendments are published in the North Carolina State Bar's Journal and on this website.
 After publication for comment, the proposed rule amendments are considered for adoption by the council at its next quarterly meeting.
 If adopted, the rule amendments are submitted to the North Carolina Supreme Court for approval.
 Amendments become effective upon approval by the court.
 Unless otherwise noted, proposed additions to rules appear in in bold and underlined print, deletions are interlined.
 Proposed amendments to the Rules of Professional Conduct appear at the end of the page.

-Proposed Amendments to the Rules of Professional Conduct
+Proposed Amendments to the Discipline and Disability Rules

-Proposed Amendment to the Rules Governing the Administration of the CLE Program
+Proposed Amendments to the Rules Governing the Administration of the CLE Program

 27 N.C.A.C.
 1D, Section .1500, Rules Governing the Administration of the Continuing Legal Education Program

-Proposed Amendments to Certification Standards for the Immigration Law Specialty
+Proposed Amendments to Certification Standards for the Juvenile Delinquency Subspecialty

-.2605 Standards for Certification as a Specialist in Immigration Law
+.2508 Standards for Certification as a Specialist in Juvenile Delinquency Law

-Each applicant for certification as a specialist in immigration law shall meet the minimum standards set forth in Rule .1720 of this subchapter.
-In addition, each applicant shall meet the following standards for certification in immigration law:
+Each applicant for certification as a specialist in juvenile delinquency law shall meet the minimum standards set forth in Rule .1720 of this subchapter.
+In addition, each applicant shall meet the following standards for certification:

 (a) Licensure and Practice ...